AlibabaCloudDocs/sc/intl.en-US/Exclusive Mode/Flink SQL/DDL statements/Create a result table/Create an Oracle database result table.md

 |maxRetryTimes|The maximum number of retries for writing data to a table.|No|Default value: 10.|
 |batchSize|The number of data records that are written at a time. **Note:**

--   ThebatchSize parameter takes effect only when the primary key is defined.
+-   The batchSize parameter takes effect only when the primary key is defined.
 -   Write operations are triggered if the value of the batchSize or bufferSize parameter reaches the specified threshold.

 |No|Default value: 50.|